Skip to Content

 Unfortunately, the only way to fix this is by removing the sealer and starting over from scratch, unless you have the patience to wait a few years for the sealer to degrade naturally.

-Sealed Pavers vs Unsealed
+Sealed vs Unsealed Pavers

-Unsealed pavers set with polymeric joint sand are resistant to weed growth.
+Unsealed paving stones set with polymeric joint sand are resistant to weed growth.
 Standard joint sand provides minimal protection from weeds.
+Visit our gallery to see types of brick paver ideas.

 Best Sealer for Concrete Pavers

-Paver sealers come in two formulations: Film-forming, and non-film forming.
+Paver sealers come in two formulations: Film-forming and non-film-forming.
 Film-forming sealers have a shiny finish, whereas non-film sealers will dry to a matte finish.
 Either is appropriate for use with concrete.